 When we see a stunning sunset, for instance, we may forget ourselves and focus completely on that stunning sky.
 At these times, there are no clouds in the mind.
 The present moment is entering our minds freely, unobstructed.
 At these times we feel tranquility, happiness, and inner peace.

 Open the gateway, let the present moment in, and happiness follows.
+It will not be hard to be happy once you do this.

 The mind is a gateway…?
 WTF…?
 Oh, I see…